ITensor/website/docs/classes/svdalgs.md

 * `denmatDecomp(Tensor T, Tensor& A, Tensor& B, Direction dir, LocalOpT PH, OptSet opts = Global::opts())`

+   *Returns*: `Spectrum` object containing density matrix eigenvalues.

    Factorize a Tensor T, truncating the density matrix eigenvalues (equivalent to the squares of the singular values) according to the parameters contained in the [[Spectrum|classes/spectrum]] instance `spec`.
-Also add a noise term constructed out of the projected ("local") Hamiltonian `PH` with strength given by `spec.noise()`.
+Also add a noise term constructed out of the projected Hamiltonian `PH` with strength given by `spec.noise()`.
 For more information on the noise term see [Density matrix renormalization group algorithms with a single center site](http://prb.aps.org/abstract/PRB/v72/i18/e180403), S.R.&nbsp;White, <i>Phys.&nbsp;Rev.&nbsp;B</i> *72*, 180403(R) (2005).

    <div class="example_clicker">Show Example</div>